ChibiOS/ChibiOS/testhal/STM32F3xx/UART/readme.txt

 ** The Demo **

-The application demonstrates the use of the STM32F3xx GPT, PAL and Serial drivers in order to implement a system stress demo.
+The application demonstrates the use of the STM32F3xx UART driver.

 ** Board Setup **